 A basic course dealing with the theories and explanation of factors influencing group life.
 Study of social relations, social forces, and social institutions.
 The endeavor is made to help the student develop a consistent ethical and Christian outlook upon society.

 3 hours.

-DEPARTMENT OF THEOLOGY
+DEPARTMENT OF THEOLOGY Systematic Theology

-211-212 Theology I, II
+- 211-212 Theology I, II

 The great doctrines of the Christian faith are studied in the light of the testimony of the Scriptures.
 The doctrines of God, Christ, the Holy Spirit, Man, Sin, Salvation, etc., are studied.
 This equips the student with a general grasp of the teachings of the Bible upon all major themes.
-3 hours each semester.
+3 hours each semester. - 311-312 Systematic Theology I, II

-311 Systematic Theology I

 Advanced students are in a position to undertake further systematic and comparative doctrinal studies to gain greater clarity in their own thinking, enabling them to distinguish the Scriptural from the unscriptural in the various theological systems with keen discernment.
-This study will cover Bibleology, Theology proper and anthropology.
-3 hours.
+The two semesters cover Bibleology, Anthropology, Hamartiology, Soteriology and Christology, 3 hours each semester.